KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>This event is tracked by sending silent push notifications which is a type of notification that is not rendered on a user's device.
+        <p>This event is tracked by sending silent push notifications which is a type of notification that is not rendered krishna krishna on a user's device.
 We send silent push notifications to your entire install base once every 24 hours to track uninstalls.
 For more information, refer to <a href="https://clevertap.com/blog/track-app-uninstalls-effectively/">App Uninstall</a>.</p>
       </td>
     </tr>